Auto dealer insurance built for new and used lots

 Dealer open lot covers vehicles the dealership owns and holds for sale.
 Garagekeepers covers vehicles owned by customers that are in the dealership's care for service, detailing, or trade-in evaluation.
 A franchise store with a service department needs both.
 The open lot policy protects inventory value, while garagekeepers protects against liability for damage to someone else's vehicle while it is under your control.

 Most states require a motor vehicle dealer bond as a licensing condition.
-The bond amount depends on your state, license type, and sales volume.
-California requires $50,000 for standard dealers.
+The amount depends on your state, license type, and sales volume.
+California sets $50,000 for retail dealers.
 Texas requires $50,000 per GDN category.
-Florida requires $25,000 for all motor vehicle dealers.
-New York ranges from $20,000 to $100,000 based on volume.
-Ohio raised its requirement to $75,000 in April 2026.
+Florida sets $25,000 for all motor vehicle dealers.
+New York runs from $20,000 to $100,000 based on dealer type and volume.
+Ohio raised its used-dealer bond to $75,000 in April 2026.
 The bond protects consumers against title defects, odometer fraud, and dealer non-compliance.

 The finance and insurance department handles credit applications, rate disclosures, add-on product sales, and title paperwork on every deal.
 Errors in APR disclosure violate the Truth in Lending Act.
 Failure to disclose prior damage or salvage history creates liability under state consumer protection laws.
 F&I E&O covers defense costs and damages from these claims, which standard garage liability excludes because they involve professional services rather than physical injury or property damage.

 Dealership payroll splits across multiple workers compensation class codes.
-Sales staff fall under NCCI code 8748 (Automobile Salespersons).
-Service department technicians use code 8380 (Automobile Service or Repair Center).
-Non-sales dealership employees, including parts department and lot attendants, may fall under code 8391.
-Office and administrative staff use code 8810.
+Salespersons fall under NCCI code 8748 (Automobile Salespersons).
+Service technicians, parts staff, and lot attendants fall under code 8391, the catch-all for dealership employees other than salespersons.
+Office and administrative staff use code 8810 (Clerical).
+NCCI 8380 covers standalone auto service and repair shops, not dealership service departments.
 The annual audit verifies that payroll is allocated correctly across all applicable codes.

 Dealerships that handle consumer financial information are classified as financial institutions under the Gramm-Leach-Bliley Act and must comply with the FTC Safeguards Rule.
 The rule requires a written information security program, a designated qualified individual to oversee it, encryption of customer data, multi-factor authentication, continuous monitoring, penetration testing, and employee training.
 Since May 2024, dealerships must also report data breaches involving 500 or more consumers' unencrypted information to the FTC within 30 days.
 Penalties can exceed $50,000 per violation.